legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 This is the 16K pages version made specifically to match the apple m1 Native HW.
 Kernel pages is aka granular kernel*
+This 16K version may be more buggy than the 4K version, not sure yet.